Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-selector-intro.md

 Your list of species genomes can be used in all other apps, ie the Genome browser or Entity viewer.

-The species genome lozenges are displayed in a row at the top of each app.
+The lozenges representing the species genomes are displayed in a row at the top of each app.

 <img src="/media/multiple-species-selected.png" width="320" alt="Selected species genome lozenges">